 5 best tips to update a bathroom on a budget

 How to update a bathroom on a weekend and on a tight budget:

 First, decide on your color scheme.
 I wanted the bathroom to look fresh and light.
 This is why I decided on a light rose tone in combination with a light gray.
 And my men didn’t even complain about my color choice.

 Stick to a maximum of two wall colors, more colors make the room just too busy.

 Here are my color choices:

 If your bathroom looks dated, add a fresh coat of paint.

-It really helps if you update the wall color and make it nice and fresh with a light blue, light green or rose, depending on what fits to your bathroom decor and your style of course.
+It really helps if you update the wall color and make it nice and fresh with a light blue, light green, or rose, depending on what fits your bathroom decor and your style of course.

 2. Add a faux shiplap wall